moorepants/learn-multibody-dynamics/simulation.rst

 .. _NumPy: https://numpy.org
 .. _array programming: https://en.wikipedia.org/wiki/Array_programming

-We will import NumPy like so:
+We will import NumPy like so, by convention:

 .. jupyter-execute::